As you prepare for a capital campaign, you may wrestle with whether to hire a consultant. And, you might be wondering how to do so.

 - Interview the top 3 candidates.
 Along with your core committee, interview your top candidates.
 Ask questions about how they would approach your campaign, what services they would recommend, and how they work.
 Ask them to submit a proposal for your review.

 NOTE: Do NOT submit a request for proposal (RFP).
 Many organizations believe they should prepare an RFP.
 Preparing an RFP is a mistake — busy consultants rarely reply to RFP’s and believe them to be useless fishing expeditions.
 Not only that, most RFP’s, while well-intentioned, do not get to the heart of the matter.
-They encourage canned responses, and do not enable a consultant to explain how they would tackle your campaign.
+They encourage canned responses that might be more concerned with justifying costs than with explaining how they would tackle your campaign.

 Now, here is one more important aspect we need to discuss in regards to hiring a consultant.